FireflyMigration/firefly-doc/20-Getting-Familiar-with-Migrated-Code/10-Comparing-Migrated-Code-with-Magic/01-Task-Properties/01-General-Tab/04-End-Task-Condition-Evaluate-Condition-for-End-Task.md

 ```

+## Notes:
-* The first argument is the condition, the other arguments are columns that on their change, the controller should reevaluate the Exit Condition.
+* The first argument is the condition.
+* The other arguments are columns that upon their change, the controller should reevaluate the Exit Condition.
 ---
 **See Also:**